 Use Dehydrated Potatoes For Cheesy Potatoes:

-I use these potatoes all the time: Dehydrated Potato Slices 160 servings 4.4 lbs @ 20 x 8 serving pouches.
-All you do is open the package, no slicing or peeling and let them sit in water covered for about 45 minutes.
+All you do is open a container or package of dehydrated potatoes, no slicing or peeling and let them sit in water covered for about 45 minutes.
 Drain and they are ready for frying, mashing or salads.
-I LOVE these potatoes.
 I no longer waste potatoes my husband and I can’t use.
-They come in mylar bags so I don’t have to expose the whole bucket to air at one time.
-Perfect for food storage.
 You can also use frozen or dehydrated hash browns (just reconstitute the dehydrated ones as directed on the container).

 - 2 Cans Cream of Chicken Soup